Informational Autocrats, Diverse Societies: Proofs for Section

 \section{Proofs for Section \ref{section:single-dipped}}

-Note that Assumption \ref{ass:single-dippedness} is identical to the ``single-crossing from below'' condition for $h'(\mu)$, which is:
+Note that single-dippedness of the virtual density is equivalent to the following {\it strict single-crossing-from-below property} for $h'(\mu)$:

-\begin{proof}[Proof of Proposition \ref{proposition:single-dipped}] If $h'(\mu)$ satisfies the single-crossing from below condition, by definition, so does $v''(\mu)$.
-Therefore, whenever $v(\mu)$ is convex at $\mu$, it is convex at any $\hat{\mu}\geq \mu$.
-This means that $v(\mu)$ is first concave and then convex.
+\begin{proof}[Proof of Proposition \ref{proposition:single-dipped}] If $h'(\mu)$ satisfies the strict single-crossing-from-below condition, by definition, so does $v''(\mu)$.
+Therefore, whenever $v(\mu)$ is convex at $\mu$, it is strictly convex at any $\hat{\mu}\geq \mu$.
+This means that $v(\mu)$ is first strictly concave and then strictly convex.
 Therefore, the set where the concave closure of $v(\mu)$ coincides with $v(\mu)$ has the following form: